 To paraphrase Voltaire, If television didn’t exist, it would be necessary to invent him.

 TV has made us as much as we’ve made it.
 TV has made Christmas what it is today.
 So obviously, we need to focus on RankinBass specials and Hallmark magic love movies that play once, twice, twelve times a year.
 But NO. We here at novelty Christmas music dotcom must ever hunt more elusive game: the sudden original song in the serial experience.
-No, not awkward caroling by our weekly stars, but actual entries into the canon of never-hear-that-afore celebrations of the holidays.
+No, not awkward caroling by our weekly stars, but actual entries into the canon of never-heard-that-afore celebrations of the holidays.
 Honestly, an enormity of these will be from cartoons.
 And i will allow cartoon specials/albums from established characters.
 (But NO musical variety shows.)

 And i’ll start with something else weird: Christmas songs about TVs.